iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 [Figure 8](#figure-8)

 We used this to split the samples into two sets, along with background samples that were closely related.
 For each cluster, we used MASH to choose a closer reference genome, and then use the Cortex joint workflow to find segregating variants within these two clusters.
-We called these (arbitrarily) the "upper" and "lower" clades and analysed them separately.
+We called these (arbitrarily) the "upper" and "lower" groups and analysed them separately.

-We found 1294 SNPs, 67 indels, 2 complex variants and 94 sets of clustered+phased SNPs in the lower clade, and X in the upper clade.
-Trees of these clades are here:
+We found 1294 SNPs, 67 indels, 2 complex variants and 94 sets of clustered+phased SNPs in the lower group, and X in the upper group.
+Trees of these groups are here: https://github.com/iqbal-lab/ASM_NGS_conf_report/tree/gh-pages/data/salmonella/trees, and we display them in the following figures

 [Figure 9](#figure-9)